-&lt;sup>3For instance, Aksoy et al. (2021) found that robot adoption widens the gender pay gap within sectors and occupations in Europe, as higher-skilled men benefit the most from robot-driven productivity improvements.
+1For instance, Aksoy et al. (2021) found that robot adoption widens the gender pay gap within sectors and occupations in Europe, as higher-skilled men benefit the most from robot-driven productivity improvements.

-&lt;sup>4Studies focusing on the within-sector effects showed that robots reduce the employment shares of lower-skilled (Graetz & Michaels, 2018) and of male routine (Albinowski & Lewandowski, 2024) workers, suggesting disequalising impacts of automation.
-However, such within-sector or within-occupation effects can be partly driven by changes in worker sorting over time (Böhm et al., 2022).
-Our approach of utilising variation in robot penetration across demographic groups is more immune to this problem as it captures the impacts resulting from automation-driven changes in employment composition within demographic groups.
+2Studies focusing on the within-sector effects showed that robots reduce the employment shares of lowerskilled (Graetz & Michaels, 2018) and of male routine (Albinowski & Lewandowski, 2024) workers, suggesting disequalising impacts of automation.
+However, such within-sector or within-occupation effects can be partly driven by changes in worker sorting over time (Böhm et al., 2024).
+Our approach of utilising variation in robot range of potential confounders and cross-country differences in key labor market institutions, such as minimum wage policies.

-diversification of sources of labour income within households and of the tax-benefit systems in mitigating the transmission of these shocks into disposable income inequality.
-There is little direct evidence on this issue to date although Bessen et al. (2023) found that benefits cushion the incomes of workers who lose jobs in the aftermath of robot adoption in the Netherlands.
-Importantly, we show that the contribution of tax and benefits systems to mitigating automation-driven shocks differs across countries.
+Our second contribution is quantifying how these automation-driven labor market shocks have impacted national household income inequality levels.
+Our analysis isolates the overall distributive effect of automation across European countries - distinguishing between the contributions of automation-driven wage and employment channels.3 We assess the role of diversification of labor income sources within households and of the tax-benefit systems in mitigating the transmission of automation-driven shocks into disposable income inequality.
+There is little direct evidence on this issue to date although Bessen et al. (2025) found that benefits cushion the incomes of workers who lose jobs in the aftermath of robot adoption in the Netherlands.
+We show that the contribution of tax and benefits systems to mitigating automation-driven shocks differs across countries.
 As such, we contribute to the literature on the role of tax and benefit systems in cushioning economic shocks.
-Blundell et al. (2018) argued that the U.S. tax and benefit system had much less success than the British one in counteracting changes in the labour and marriage markets in 1980-2015.
-Dolls et al. (2012) showed that automatic stabilisation through the tax and benefit system is stronger in Europe than in the U.S. Even within Europe, stabilisers perform better in Central and Northern than in Southern and Eastern European countries.
-We confirm that benefits played a vital role in cushioning the disequalising impact of automation in most European countries in our sample.
+Blundell et al. (2018) argued that the U.S. tax and benefit system had much less success than the British one in counteracting changes in the labor (and marriage) markets in 1980-2015.
+Dolls et al. (2012) already showed that automatic stabilisation through the tax and benefit system is stronger in Europe than in the U.S. We confirm that benefits played a vital role in cushioning the disequalising impact of automation in most European countries.